How to Use Automation to Reduce Overwhelm (Without Becoming a Tech Person)

 The principle that makes it stick

-The Low Friction approach to automation isn't "automate everything possible."
+The life redesign approach to automation isn't "automate everything possible."
 It's "identify what is currently costing you energy that doesn't need to."
 Some tasks need a human.
 Lots of tasks that feel like they need a human actually don't.

 The test is: if this task went wrong because the automation failed, would it cause real damage — or would it just be inconvenient?
 Automating things where failure causes real damage requires more care.
 Automating administrative hand-offs where the worst case is that you manually send one email — start there.
 Build confidence.
 Expand from there.

-A solopreneur who has their five most repetitive processes automated is not a tech person.
+A woman who has her five most repetitive processes automated is not a tech person.
 They're just someone who decided their time was worth protecting — and set up the thing that does that.